Correspondence chess

 Correspondence chess allows people or clubs who are geographically distant to play one another without meeting in person.
-These distant relationships are just one of the many distinct appeals of correspondence chess.
-The length of a game played by correspondence can vary depending on the method used to transmit moves: a game played via server or by email might last no more than a few days, weeks, or months; a game played by post between players in different countries might last several years.
+The length of a game played by correspondence can vary depending on the method used to transmit moves: a game played via a server or by email might last no more than a few days, weeks, or months; a game played by post between players in different countries might last several years.

 Structure

 Correspondence chess differs from over-the-board (OTB) play in several respects.
 While players in OTB chess generally play one game at a time (an exception being a simultaneous exhibition), correspondence players often have several games going at once.
 Tournament games are played concurrently, and some players may have more than one hundred games continuing at the same time.

-Time limits in correspondence play are usually between 30 and 60 days for every 10 moves (plus transmission time in postal chess).
+Time limit in correspondence game is not rigidly defined, but it is generally accepted that, on average, it is never less than one day per move (not counting transmission time in postal chess).
 This time allows for far deeper calculation, meaning that blunders can be less frequent.
+A high-level correspondence game can last over a year.

-Certain forms of assistance, including books, chess databases and sometimes chess programs, are often allowed.
-Books and databases are almost universally acceptable, but organizations vary as to whether chess engine use is permitted.
+Certain forms of assistance, including books and chess databases, are often allowed; organizations vary as to whether chess engine use is permitted.

 Computer assistance

-The phenomenon of computer assistance has altered the essence of correspondence chess.
-In addition to profound chess knowledge and analytical discipline, the ability to interpret and guide computer analysis has also become important.
-Given that even players with poor chess knowledge can use the strongest computer programs to analyse their games, the gap between the beginner and master player has narrowed in recent years.
-However, the influence of computer assistance remains controversial in both official and casual play, and consensus on the issue of whether to allow computer aid is still lacking.